johnjcamilleri/Maltese-GF-Resource-Grammar/README.md

 1. _Grammatical Framework - Programming with Multilingual Grammars_ by Aarne Ranta.
 CSLI, 2011. {GF}
 1. _A Tale of Two Morphologies: Verb structure and argument alternations in Maltese_ by Michael Spagnol.
 University of Konstanz dissertation, Germany, 2011. {T2M}
 1. _Deċiżjonijiet 1_ by il-Kunsill Nazzjonali tal-Ilsien Malti, 2008. {D1}
+1. _Stem allomorphy in the Maltese Verb_ by Ray Fabri.
+In Ilsienna, Vol 1, 2009. {SA}

 Some sources of enlightenment: